The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 They constantly rank among the top requested design features on American Society of Landscape Architecture surveys.
-Among outdoor decor renovations, purchases of “fire features” (fire pits, fireplaces) rose five percentage points in 2020, according to the 2021 Houzz & Home Study.
+Among outdoor decor renovations, “fire features” (fire pits and fireplaces) were among the top: Purchases of them rose 18 percent in 2022, according to the “2023 Houzz & Home Study.”

 Let’s gaze into the fire pit, examining the costs, the kinds available, and whether you should do it yourself or rely on pros for the job.